strapi/documentation/docs/developer-docs/latest/development/typescript.md

 ## Start Strapi programmatically

-Starting Strapi programmatically in a TypeScript project requires passing the output directory where the code is compiled.
+Starting Strapi programmatically in a TypeScript project requires indicating to Strapi where the code is compiled.

 ### Use the `strapi()` factory